trussworks/Engineering-Playbook/docs/README.md

 ## Contents

-- [ATOs & Risk Management Framework](./compliance/README.md) - A high level overview of Federal compliance requirements.
+- [ATOs & Risk Management Framework](./compliance) - A high level overview of Federal compliance requirements.
 - [Developer Tools & Practice](./developing/README.md) - Opinions and resources relating to the tools we use to do our work.
-- [Documentation](./documentation/README.md) - How to write effective documentation your users will read.
+- [Documentation](./documentation/intro-to-docs) - How to write effective documentation your users will read.
 - [Web Development](./web/README.md) - Languages, frameworks and tools used to develop web applications
+- [Practices](./practices) - Resources on how the Truss Engineering practices organize.
+  - [AppEng Practice](./appeng/README.md) - Application engineering is the
+    practice area at Truss focused on building software applications.
-- [InfraSec](./infrasec/README.md) - Infrastructure and security are foundational disciplines for building and maintaining stable systems.
+  - [InfraSec Practice](./infrasec/README.md) - Infrastructure and security are foundational disciplines for building and maintaining stable systems.
 - [Leadership](./leadership/README.md) - Guidance and resources around being an Engineering Lead or Manager at Truss.
 - [Templates](./templates/README.md) - "Ooh, ooh...
 I have a thing to add."
 Here's how to add to this Playbook.
-- [Practices](./practices/README.md) - Resources on how the Truss Engineering practices organize.

 ## Initial Setup